Code-Institute-Submissions/PP3-gradebook/README.md

 - gspread: gspread is a Python API for Google Sheets, which we learned about in the Love Sandwiches walkthrough.
 In this app, I am using it to access my spreadsheet's data and to write data into it.
 - PANDAS: This is a Python packgage that is using widely by data scientists.
 I've used it here to easily display back information to the user, and I found it useful for creating variables (for example the length of a row).

+USER STORY
+I would like to be able to correct a mistake

+IMPLEMENTATION
+Every time a user makes an input they have the opportunity to correct a mistake.
+For example, on our current screen, the user will make a number of mistakes:
+- Entry 1: Wrong number (1001).
+They are asked if this is correct.
+- Entry 2: The user responds with "n" (no) and they are asked what the total score was again.
+- Entry 3: They make a different kind of mistake this time with a slip of the fingers at the top of the keyboard, entering "10-).
+They are asked to enter a valid integer, and once again given the prompt, "What was the total possible score?
+- Entry 4: This time they enter "100", and they are asked to validate it.
+- Entry 5: This time they presss the "enter key" by accident.
+They prompted again, "Please answer yes/y or no/n".
+- Entry 6: This time they hit the space bar and enter, with the same response as in 5.
+- Entry 7: The cat walks across the key board and ladfjlf is entered.
+Same response as above.
+- Entry 8: Finally, success!
+The user enters "y".

 ## Deployment